 Smaller plants are great not just for their size but they usually have a shorter time to harvest because of their size.
 This characteristic can sometimes allow you to have two plantings per season and therefore a higher yield throughout the growing season.

 The best way to estimate this is to look at the “days to harvest” number on the tags of the plants you’re looking at.
 The shorter the better.
-If it’s a long number of days to harvest then just decide if the vegetable can be picked young or not.
+If it’s a long number of days to harvest then just decide if the vegetable can be picked young or if it’ll ripen properly before frost.

 Many veggies can be harvested early, in a young state when they’d be sweeter such as carrots.
 There are a few exceptions like squash or full size tomatoes that only taste good when they are fully ripened.

-Although, fruit and veggie plants tend to be large and consume a lot of growing space, the growers and nurseries have created many lines and varieties of veggies and fruit that are dwarf in size.
+Although, fruit and veggie plants can be large and consume a lot of growing space, the growers and nurseries have created many lines and varieties of veggies and fruit that are dwarf in size.
 These ones are suited to containers and smaller spaces.
 Some simply don’t use a big footprint in the garden, such as beans and peas and therefore will allow more things to be planted in a small area.
+Others have a small mature size produce fruit of a miniature nature.

 Beans – Pole beans take up very little soil space and need to have the support of a trellis to grow vertically.
 Sometimes you can find the seeds of “bush” beans.
 They grow shorter and more quickly.
 Try to find the “Garden of Eden” heirloom variety of pole beans.
 They can be eaten at any stage.